jasonpolyy/personal-website/README.md

 ### Deploy to \jamuupolyy.github.io/portfolio

 Simply you just need to commit and push your changes to github.
 And [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions#overview) will take care of the deployment.
-Your site will be available at `https://jamuupolyy.github.io/portfolio`
+The site will be available at `https://jasonpolyy.github.io/portfolio`

 ### Deploy to \jamuupolyy.github.io

-Create a new repository with your username as `jamuupolyy.github.io`.
+Create a new repository with the username as `jamuupolyy.github.io`.
 And let the following command do the job for you.

 ```sh
   npm run predeploy